The Shipping Law Review: Marine Insurance

 The introduction of the right to damages for late payment caused a considerable amount of comment in the market; however, the extent to which assureds will be able to recover damages remains to be seen.
 'A reasonable time' includes time to investigate and assess the claim, taking into account the type of insurance, the size and complexity of the claim, compliance with any relevant statutory or regulatory rules or guidance and any factors outside the insurer's control.
 Breach of the implied term will provide the assured with a claim for damages for uninsured losses flowing from the breach.

-It is too soon to provide concrete comment on the effect of the Insurance Act 2015 on English marine insurance law.
+It is as yet too soon to provide concrete comment on the effect of the Insurance Act 2015 on English marine insurance law.
 However, it is perhaps worth noting that the Act has come into force at a time when conditions in the insurance market generally are fairly soft, and brokers and assureds are in a relatively strong negotiating position in relation to policy terms, which may lead to enhanced protection for assureds in relation to the areas of the Act that are less clear (what exactly constitutes a fair presentation, for example).

 The English marine insurance market has been at the heart of international insurance since its inception several hundred years ago.
 It has been central in developing an extensive canon of case law and has led the way in developing a statutory code for insurance.
 Even today, it is leading the way in refining and updating the law in terms of business insurance.
 The introduction of the Insurance Act 2015 is bringing some significant changes to marine policies, part of the effect of which will be to make English-law policies more attractive and competitive in the international market.